wavemaker/docs/learn/how-tos/working-api-with-different-pagination-formats.md

 ---
 ---

-In this document we will learn how we can import a webservice that has pagination different from the one supported [Spring framework] (https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Page.html).
+In this document we will learn how we can import a webservice that has pagination different from the one supported in [Spring framework](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Page.html).

 ## Introduction